NRevTech/SPT-Server-Monitor/README.md

 - Launches the server in High Priority mode
 - Monitors to see if the server is open or not
 - Relaunches the server if the server has crashed
-- Restarts the server daily at 12 AM EST
+- Restarts the server daily at 12 AM

 How-To: